aws-samples/data-protection/README.md

 ### Browser

-These workshops assume you are using a Cloud IDE environment.
+These workshops assume that you are using a Cloud IDE environment.
 We recommend you use the latest version of Chrome or Firefox to complete this workshop.

 ## License Summary